 Note.
 Where a provision of this Plan is made for the purposes of another section of the Act, the section is referred to in the notes to this Plan.

 3 Commencement

-This Plan commences on 1 July 2020.
+This Plan commences on the day of 1 July 2020.